davist11/refresh-dc-compass-sass-presentation/README.md

 ## Compass Features
-Compass basically gives you a whole bunch of prebuilt mixins to use.
+* Compass basically gives you a whole bunch of prebuilt mixins to use.

-Import all of the CSS3 mixins
+* Import all of the CSS3 mixins

 		@import "compass/css3";

-Then you can use those mixins just like you would any other mixin
+* Then you can use those mixins just like you would any other mixin

+<!— end —>

 	/* scss */
 	.rounded-box {